 Employment law affects every aspect of the workplace.
-It determines your rights regarding hiring, wage and benefits, discrimination, family and medical leave, termination, and more.
+It determines your rights regarding hiring, wage and benefits, eligibility for overtime pay, discrimination, family and medical leave, termination, and more.
 It is important that you know employment law, and how it affects you in the workplace.
 You have numerous employment rights and employment law enforces your protections.
 A well-versed employment law attorney is your best friend when you need an advocate to defend your rights in the workplace.
 Employment law guarantees a fair and safe workplace environment for companies and their employees.
 Often employees do not fully understand or realize the statutes and regulations outlined in employment law.

-Employment Law at a Glance
+New York Employment Law at a Glance

 Employment law is involved in the hiring process during an interview.
 It keeps interviewers from asking discriminatory questions.
 It explains the differences between being labeled an employee or contractor to a firm.

-Employment law plays a significant role in firings and job losses.
+This field of law plays a significant role in firings and job losses.
 The law gives you certain protections during layoffs, terminations, and other issues affecting the unemployed.
 Employment law outlines unemployment insurance, severance pay, and other job-separation concerns.

 Employment law covers federal and state laws regarding wages, benefits, and fair pay to employees.
 These laws determine which workers are eligible to receive overtime pay for working extended hours.
 When employers fail to comply, employment laws are in place to give employees their rights and protections.